14 mouth-watering Romanian foods that everyone should try

 Definitely, a must try!

 Also known as mititei, they are the most popular Romanian grill dish, and they are so loved that there is absolutely no Romanian who can imagine a proper barbecue without them.
-These caseless sausages made of different combinations of ground meat, black pepper, and other spices are grilled until they darken a little and become moist and soft.
+These caseless sausages are made of different combinations of ground meat, black pepper, and other spices, and they are grilled until they darken a little and become moist and soft.